 It’s important to remember to keep an eye out for cars suddenly changing lanes, or pulling out from side streets.
 Also, be sure to keep a safe distance from the vehicle in front of you.
 This is critical to ensure that you have enough stopping distance, and so that you have time to react to obstacles in the road.
 Drivers are distracted by many different things, so it’s important to be overly cautious of your surroundings, and how vehicles are moving around you.

-And in the unfortunate event that you or someone you know is involved in an accident while driving a motorcycle, seek medical attention immediately.
-After being checked out by a doctor, you should contact an attorney to see what you are entitled to for their injuries.
+In the unfortunate event that you or someone you know is involved in an accident while driving a motorcycle, seek medical attention immediately.
+After being checked out by a doctor, you should contact an attorney to see what you are entitled to for your injuries.
 At Greene & Phillips we have dealt with many motorcycle accident cases, and it’s important to find an attorney that can answer questions based off of experience they’ve had with cases similar to yours.
-If you’ve been involved in a motorcycle accident, or have any further questions, please don’t hesitate to call our office at (251) 300-2000, go to GreenePhillips.com, or stop by our office.
+If you’ve been involved in a motorcycle accident, or have any further questions, please don’t hesitate to call our office at (251) 300-2000, go to GreenePhillips.com, or stop by our office at 51 N. Florida Street to meet personally with an injury attorney.
 You never need an appointment, and you owe us nothing unless we get you money....
 Read More

 Medical Attention Following Your Wreck